Frank Whaley

-Frank Joseph Whaley (born July 20, 1963) is an American actor, film director, screenwriter, musician and comedian.
+Frank Joseph Whaley (born July 20, 1963) is an American actor, film director and screenwriter.
 His roles include Brett in Pulp Fiction, Robby Krieger in The Doors, Jim Dodge in Career Opportunities, young Archie "Moonlight" Graham in Field of Dreams, and Guy in Swimming with Sharks.
 He has also appeared in films and TV series such as Born on the Fourth of July, The Freshman, A Midnight Clear, Swing Kids, Broken Arrow, Luke Cage, Red Dragon and World Trade Center.

 Early life

 Whaley was born and raised in Syracuse, New York, the son of Robert W. Whaley Sr. and Josephine (née Timilione).
 Whaley graduated from Anthony A. Henninger High School in 1981 and left home at 18.
 He graduated from the University at Albany.

 Career

 Whaley made his film debut in 1987's Ironweed.
-In 1989 he appeared in Field of Dreams and Born on the Fourth of July.
+In 1989, he appeared in Field of Dreams and Born on the Fourth of July.
 The latter film began a long collaboration with director Oliver Stone, including 1991's The Doors, in which he played Robby Krieger, JFK, which was released the same year, in which he played a conspirator in the JFK assassination and 2006's World Trade Center, where he played Chuck Sereika, a former drug addict who helped in the rescue efforts.
 In 1990, Whaley appeared with Marlon Brando and Matthew Broderick in The Freshman.
 In 1991, he starred in the John Hughes feature film Career Opportunities.

 Over the next two years, he played supporting roles in movies such as Hoffa and Swing Kids.
 He appeared in his second leading film role in 1994's Swimming with Sharks.
 During the same year, he played a supporting role as the doomed Brett, who was memorably killed by Samuel L. Jackson's and John Travolta's characters in Pulp Fiction.

 In 1998, he started a regular role on the short-lived CBS series Buddy Faro.
 He also appeared in episodes of The Dead Zone, Law & Order, and its spinoff Law & Order: Criminal Intent.

 Whaley made his writing-directorial debut in his independent film Joe the King in 1999, featuring his Doors co-star Val Kilmer and longtime friend and colleague Ethan Hawke in starring roles.
 The film premiered at the Sundance Film Festival and earned Whaley the Waldo Salt Screenwriting Award.
 His second film as writer and director, The Jimmy Show, stars Whaley and Carla Gugino.
 This film also premiered at the Sundance Film Festival.